AtomFes/aitum-customs/README.md

 ## Actions
 ### WLEDStripControl.ts
-After specifying your WLED device IP address, this action will allow you to control the light strip's preset, power and brightness.
+After specifying your WLED device IP address, this action will allow you to control the light strip's preset, power, and brightness.

 Available Inputs: